 In 1986, Dolly Parton – a Sevier County native and superstar musician, songwriter and actress – fulfilled her dream of giving back to her hometown when she bought a stake in the theme park and lent her name, image and life’s story for the park’s theme.

 The park with her image has since soared to great success.
-It is among the best in the industry.
+It is among the best in the industry today.

 This also seems to be a burning internet question: How much is Dollywood worth?

 Dollywood is a private company, so the answer is, there’s no way for the general public to really know.
 And Dollywood’s lips are sealed.